ViennaRNA/DrTutorial/README.md

 - [SRP21CR_BZCN_0002.rdat](SHAPE/SRP21CR_BZCN_0002.rdat) ...
 Replicate 2 for rescue E.coli SRP mutant (U21C/C22U/G93A) from [1]
 - [SRP21CR_BZCN_0003.rdat](SHAPE/SRP21CR_BZCN_0003.rdat) ...
 Replicate 3 for rescue E.coli SRP mutant (U21C/C22U/G93A) from [1]

-Each of these `.rdat` files is accompanied by a corresponding `.dat` file that contains the same reactivity data in comma-separated value (CSV) format.

 ## Python and R scripts

 the `scripts/` directory contains various prediction-, parser- and plotting scripts.